rrobinlee/stocks_neuralforecast/README.md

 # Multivariate Stock Forecasting using Deep Learning

-In this project, I seek to develop two deep learning models (NHITS, LSTM) that will forecast a set of 9 stocks.
+In this project, I seek to develop two deep learning models—NHITS and LSTM—in order to forecast a set of 9 stocks.
 By incorporating a base investment and corresponding asset weights, my ultimate objective is to:
 1. Produce individual forecasts for each stock
 2. Compute an estimated final portfolio value